dangphuc2611/Internet/Chapter-1.md

 5. What's DNS and how does it works?

 - DNS is like the place that store domain name and tranlate it into IP address (it's like a contacts, domain name like name in contacts, IP address like phone number)
+- How does DNS works?

+  Basicly

+  - DNS works by when user enter a domain name, DNS translate it into IP address